blackberry/OData-BB10/README.md

 **Build the Application**

 1. In order to utilize the writeback functionality of OData you need a writeable source.
-Visit this link ( http://services.odata.org/(S(readwrite))/OData/OData.svc/ ) here to generate a private sandbox to edit.
+Visit this link ( http://services.odata.org/(S(readwrite))/OData/OData.svc/ ) to generate a private sandbox to edit.
 Copy the url in the address bar and then place it in the marked location in TestHarness/src/applicationui.cpp

 2. The TestHarness application should simply build and deploy given that the library built with no issues.